tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/command-service.md

 ### unlock

-This DSL allows unlocking Assembly/HCD from Sequencer script for specified duration.
-When you unlock Assembly/HCD, Sequencer sending lock command is treated as source.
-This DSL returns `LockingResponse` which can be `LockReleased` or `LockAlreadyReleased` in the successful scenario or `ReleasingLockFailed` in case of failure.
+This DSL command unlocks an Assembly/HCD from a Sequencer script for sthe pecified duration.
+Only the Sequencer who locked the Assembly/HCD can unlock it.
+This DSL returns a `LockingResponse` which can be `LockReleased` or `LockAlreadyReleased` in the successful scenario or `ReleasingLockFailed` in case of failure.

 Kotlin